TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - Branch movement, rebasing, or pull request association do not alter the commit identifier.
-- Repository deletion or garbage collection may affect addressability in practice, but such events are **assumed not to occur within the experimental scope**.
+- Identifier-changing operations such as repository deletion or history rewriting are **assumed not to occur** within the experimental scope.

 ---